“We are moving from an environment of scarcity to an environment of opportunity.”

 – Rear Adm.
 Bret Muilenburg, P.E., CEC, USN, Commander, Naval Facilities Engineering Command, and Chief of Civil Engineers, at SAME’s FY2019 DOD & Federal Agency Program Briefings

-After several years of protracted investment in military infrastructure, there is optimism that new construction and restoration and modernization programs will see increased funding.
-This was on full display at the FY2019 DOD & Federal Agency Program Briefings, hosted by SAME on March 6, 2018 at the Bethesda North Marriott Hotel & Conference Center.
+After several years of protracted investment in military infrastructure projects, there is renewed optimism that new construction and restoration and modernization programs will see increased funding.
+This was on full display at the FY2019 DOD & Federal Agency Program Briefings, hosted by SAME on March 6, 2018 at the Bethesda North Marriott Hotel & Conference Center, North Bethesda, Md.

 This annual event, part of SAME Capital Week, presents forecasts and insights on upcoming design, engineering, construction, environmental, and research and technology programs of the Department of Defense and several other federal agencies.
 Presenting agencies this year included the U.S. Army Corps of Engineers (USACE), Naval Facilities Engineering Command (NAVFAC), Air Force Civil Engineer Center (AFCEC), Army Installation Management Command, Army & Air Force Exchange Service, Bureau of Overseas Buildings Operations, Department of Energy, National Nuclear Security Administration (NNSA), U.S. Customs & Border Protection, General Services Administration (GSA), Department of Veterans Affairs, and the Defense Health Agency.